 C-1308: Transferring a Transition Services Case

-A student who is a student or youth with a disability and is working with a TVRC is transferred to a general VR caseload after he or she has clearly demonstrated stability in postsecondary training or employment.
-A student or youth who is assigned to a VR counselor with a dual caseload (includes both adult and students / youth) is not typically transferred to another caseload.
+An individual who is a student with a disability and is working with a TVRC is transferred to a general VR caseload after he or she no longer meets the student with a disability definition and has demonstrated regular participation in planned services.
+A student who is assigned to a VR counselor with a dual caseload (includes both adult and students / youth) is not typically transferred to another caseload.
+Instead, they continue services with the same counselor until they are ready for closure.

-By the time a student is transferred to general VR, the student must be able to clearly demonstrate stability in his or her pursuit of postsecondary work or training; that is, demonstrate that he or she has completed foundational career exploration, appropriate assessments, and preliminary work-based learning experiences.
-This typically occurs when the student:

-has successfully completed one semester of college, technical school, or trade school;

-has been successfully engaged in a vocational training program for several months;

-is employed in competitive integrate employment; or

-is an adult and has completed appropriate Pre-ETS and other transition services.
+When a student no longer meets the student with a disability definition and is demonstrating participation in his or her VR case, in most cases it is appropriate to transfer the case to a general VRC caseload.

+The exception is when in individual no longer meets the student with a disability definition at approximately the same time they are ready for successful closure.
+In that case, the TVRC may close them successfully.

-The transfer of a transition services cases processed in the same manner as of any other VR case.
+The transfer of a transition services case is processed in the same manner as any other VR case.
 For more information on processing case transfers, refer to D-304: Transfer of Cases.

 Best Practice